DataDog/documentation/content/en/observability_pipelines/live_capture.md

 ## Overview

-Use Live Capture to see the data received from and sent out of each source or processor, specifically the following information:
+Use Live Capture to view data received from and sent out of each source or processor.
+Specifically, the following information is shown:
 - The timestamp of when the data was received
 - The data received and sent
 - Whether the data was: